Tema: Fishing harbor

 Ghana has a long history of fishing.
 The Tema fishing harbour is at the eastern end of the town's commercial harbour.
 It comprises the Inner Fishing Harbour, the Canoe Basin, the Outer Fishing Harbour, and a commercial area with marketing and cold storage facilities.

 The Inner Fishing Harbour was constructed along the Tema Main Port in 1962 to provide a handling facility for semi-industrial and industrial fishing vessels, and to encourage the development of the local fishing industry.
 In 1965, the Outer Fishing Harbour was constructed for bigger industrial vessels such as trawlers, tuna vessels, and deep-sea carriers.
 The trawlers operating in the area are 30–45 m long and are able to land 55–65 tonnes of fish (usually redfish and club and scad mackerel) per fishing trip.
 The tuna vessels range from smaller boats around 45–50 m in length, able to land 200–250 tonnes of catch, to larger versions with a length of 50–65 m and the ability to land up to 650 tonnes per fishing trip.
 The largest fishing vessels, the deep-sea carriers (with lengths of 90–105 m), are mostly chartered vessels.
 Since 1984, the national catch has averaged about 200,000 to 300,000 metric tonnes per annum.
 Ghana's tuna catch has maintained a stable level of 30,000 tonnes per annum since 1981.

 The Canoe Basin caters for the artisanal fishermen.
 The basin is normally occupied by about 400 canoes.
 These are mainly two types: wooden vessels, locally called "Legelege", and metallic vessels.
 The wooden canoes have lengths over all (LOA) ranging between 30 and 70 m, mainly owned and operated by indigenous Ghanaians.
 Their operations peak during the months of June–September.
 Artisanal canoe fishing is responsible for about 70% of the catch.

 Development

 The Tema Development Corporation (TDC) is a public entity tasked with the planning and development of the entire city of Tema.
 Affordable public housing was developed by the government in conjunction with TDC and the State Housing Corporation.
 The corporation has been instrumental in developing the harbour area of Tema in particular, with modern housing.
 The corporation was set up in 1952 with the sole aim to develop and manage the township of Tema.
 In 1963, the Tema Development Corporation Act was passed.
 In recent years the corporation has had much investment from Korea, including plans, as of 2013, to build a new stadium, an idea which proved unpopular with squatters.
 The first chief executive officer of the corporation was Theodore S. Clerk, the first Ghanaian architect and award-winning urban planner who served in the CEO position from 1963 after the enactment of the statute, until 1965.
+Despite the busy nature of the city and a major economic hub of Ghana, the city continue to begrudge with heavy traffic usually caused by heavy poryholes around various roundabouts.